Bobby Moore: Illness and death

 Moore was the first member of the England World Cup–winning side to die.
 His funeral was held on 2 March 1993 at Putney Vale crematorium and his ashes kept in the plot of his father, Robert Edward (died 1978) and his mother, Doris Joyce (died 1992) at City of London Cemetery and Crematorium.

 The first West Ham home game after his death was on 6 March 1993, against Wolverhampton Wanderers.
-The Boleyn Ground was awash with floral tributes, scarves and other football memorabilia from West Ham fans and those of other clubs.
+Upton Park was awash with floral tributes, scarves and other football memorabilia from West Ham fans and those of other clubs.
 Fellow 1966 World Cup winners Geoff Hurst and Martin Peters placed a floral replica of a West Ham shirt, showing Moore's number, 6, on the back, on the centre spot before the game.
 West Ham rested the No. 6 for the game, with the regular No. 6, Ian Bishop, wearing No. 12.
 The game was won by West Ham 3–1: Trevor Morley, Julian Dicks and Matty Holmes scored for West Ham, Steve Bull in reply.